 Do you care about the environment and the future of this planet?
 Did you know that wind energy is one of the fastest growing renewable energy sources—and that PEI is a world leader in harnessing its power?
 Would you like to play a role in helping the world break free of fossil-fuel based forms of energy?

-As wind turbine technician, you’ll need a cross-disciplinary set of trades skills, and you’ll get them all in this one-year program.
-You’ll also get experience putting them to use with on the job training at the Wind Energy Institute of Canada and a number of wind farms are located near the campus.
+As wind turbine technician, you will need a cross-disciplinary set of trades skills, and you’ll get them all in this one-year program.
+You’ll also get experience putting them to use with on the job training at the Wind Energy Institute of Canada and a number of wind farms that are located near the campus.

 Upon graduation you’ll be ready to start your apprenticeship in a number of wind-energy related positions, and will also be well on your way to your Red Seal certification.

 |Minimum passing grade per course:

 - Grade 12* or equivalent with credits at or above the general level

 - Completion of a Holland College Medical Form.
 You must be in excellent physical condition as determined by a thorough medical examination, and be able to participate in strenuous physical activity on elevated work platforms in adverse weather conditions